 Take on new opportunities with more autonomy and higher salaries.

-When you earn your CCNE- accredited post-Master’s Family Nurse Practitioner Certificate from Utica College, you gain access to new opportunities that expand your career, give you more autonomy, and advance your salary potential.
+When you earn your CCNE- accredited post-Master’s Family Nurse Practitioner Certificate from Utica University, you gain access to new opportunities that expand your career, give you more autonomy, and advance your salary potential.

 - FAMILY NURSE PRACTITIONERS EARN AN AVERAGE SALARY OF $105,928 AND CAN EXPECT 31% JOB GROWTH BY 20261,2